Dutch Coromandel: Legacy

 Pulicat today bears silent testimony to the Dutch, with the Dutch Fort dating back to 1609 in ruins, a Dutch Church and Cemetery with 22 protected tombs dating from 1631 to 1655 and another Dutch Cemetery with 76 tombs and mausoleums protected by the Archaeological Survey of India (ASI).
 Dutch architects and scholars now intend to support efforts to restore these early Dutch settlements.
 The Dutch Hospital building in Pulicat dating from 1640 is to be renovated in the near future.

 Sadras still features a Dutch fort and a cemetery.
 Although the remains of Fort Vijf Sinnen and the Dutch cemetery in Nagapattinam have almost completely vanished, the Dutch Saint Peter's Church, Nagapattinam still remains standing.
 Near Masulipatam, there are remnants of the Dutch-built Bandar Fort and a Dutch cemetery.
 Bheemunipatnam features two Dutch cemeteries and some remnants of Dutch colonial buildings.
 Tuticorin, which was governed from Dutch Ceylon until 1796, but became a residency of Dutch Coromandel in 1817 after Ceylon was relinquished to the British, still features the Holy Trinity Church, Tuticorin, built by the Dutch.
+Porto Novo, there are many grave cemetery which was in use 1686 are remains till now.
+The Dutch was used till 1730s.